Treeofsavior/EnglishTranslation/README.md

 ##NOTICE (Updated 06-19-2015)

+1. The Official TOS Forum is now open.
+It has a category dedicated to translations where you can discuss translations more convenientrly!
+Click [HERE](https://forum.treeofsavior.com/) to move to the Official TOS Forum.

 1. Latest translations files have been updated. **(NEW)**

 2. Please share with us your opinion on the possible fonts for Tree of Savior English Client in our steam discussion [**here**] (http://steamcommunity.com/sharedfiles/filedetails/updates/441500423/1434366411/). **(NEW)**